alvarogarcia7/blog_source/source/_posts/2015-08-19-coding-dojo-palindromes.markdown

 I've prepared a [github repository](https://github.com/alvarogarcia7/palindromes-searcher-kata-java) for the java solutions.
 In this repository, the tag [``start-here``](https://github.com/alvarogarcia7/palindromes-searcher-kata-java/tree/start-here) has the prepared pom with dependencies.

-None of my teammate's solutions are available (at the moment), but mine is at the ``master`` branch.
+We have paired to work on the kata but none of my teammate's solutions are available (at the moment), but mine is at the ``master`` branch.